-Peru Aprocassi Organic SHG
+Peru Aprocassi SHG

 Peru Aprocassi is a coffee cooperative in Cajamarca, the northern highlands of Peru.
 This remote region is home to many indigenous Inca who rely on sustenance farming and coffee production.
 Much like the rest of the country, coffee here is grown by smallholders with less than 2 or 3 hectares each.